 2. Two Golden Fish

-The Two Golden Fish symbol represents good fortune, joy, freedom, fertility, and abundance.
+The two goldfish symbol has many different and related meanings.
+This image represents good fortune, joy, freedom, fertility, and abundance.
 This is because of the freedom of fish in water and the reproduction rate of fishes.
-This symbol also represents unity in marriage because fishes swim in pairs.
+This sign also represents unity in marriage because fishes swim in pairs.

 3. Conch Shell (Sankha)

-Conch Shells were used as battle horns in many countries before they became Buddhist symbols.
-These conch shells represent the wide reach of Buddhist teachings.
-The conch shell symbol also means the enlightenment of people and elimination of ignorance from people who hear the Buddhist message.
+The conch shell also means the enlightenment of people.
+Also, the elimination of ignorance from people who hear the message.

 4. Dharma Wheel